-Selling Your Own Home as a FSBO
+Selling Your Home By Owner

-In fact, national statistics show that over 80% of all homeowners end up listing with a real estate agent after attempting to sell as a FSBO.
-In other words most for sale by owners fail in their quest to sell without the assistance of a Realtor.
+In fact, national statistics show that over 80% of all homeowners end up listing with a real estate agent after attempting to sell as a for sale by owner or FSBO for short.
+In other words, most for sale by owners fail in their quest to sell without the assistance of a Realtor.

-Given the fact that so many for sale by owner’s end up failing in their attempt to sell, I have decided to offer some tips on how you can go about selling a home as a for sale by owner.
+Given the fact that so many for sale by owner’s end up failing in their attempt to sell, I have decided to offer some tips on how you can go about selling a home for sale by owner.

 Prepare The Home For Sale

 Take a hard look at your home for any major issues that you have the time and money to fix.
-These things need to be taken care of before you put the home on the market.
+These things need to be taken care of before you put the house on the market.
 Sometimes it is the little things you do before putting your home up for sale that can make all the difference in the world.

 These issues can include things like pet damage, carpet stains, odors and damage to the yard.
-This is also the time to tackle any affordable improvements that may add value, including kitchen and bathroom remodels, new carpeting, replaced appliances, landscaping and anything else that needs addressing.
+Prior to putting the for sale sign out is also the time to tackle any affordable improvements that may add value, including kitchen and bathroom, remodels, new carpet, replaced appliances, landscaping and anything else that needs addressing.

-There is no question that a large percentage of buyers today want a turn key property.
-With the hustle and bustle that we all deal with in our lives the last thing many buyers want to think about is coming into a home and making a bunch of home improvements.
+There is no question that a significant percentage of buyers today want a turn key property.
+With the hustle and bustle that we all deal with in our lives, the last thing many customers want to think about is coming into a home and making a bunch of home improvements.

 Get Help Pricing Your Home

 Not pricing a home properly is by far the number one reason why for sale by owners fail in their quest to sell on their own.
 In fact overpricing any home is the top reason it doesn’t sell.
-Often times a FSBO will not take the time to even consult with a Realtor.
+Often a FSBO will not take the time even to consult with a Realtor.

-While occasionally these services get in the ball park on value, the vast majority of time they do not.
-What you need to understand as a for sale by owner is that if you are off by even $25,000 on the proper price for your home it probably will not sell!
+While occasionally these services get in the ballpark on value, the vast majority the of time, they do not.
+What you need to understand as a for sale by owner is that if you are off by even $25,000 on the proper price for your home, it probably will not sell!

-If you are not comfortable speaking to a real estate agent then have an appraiser come in and look over the home.
-Appraisers are just as qualified to give you an accurate picture of your homes value.
+If you are not comfortable speaking to a real estate agent, then have an appraiser come in and look over the home.
+Appraisers are just as qualified to give you an accurate picture of your home’s value.

 Get a Home Inspection

-While not all homeowners get what is referred to as a pre-sale home inspection, when you are selling for sale by owner it makes sense to do so.
+While not all homeowners get what is referred to as a pre-sale home inspection when you are selling for sale by owner it makes sense to do so.
 Keep in mind that one of the many roles of a real estate agent is to represent your best interests when selling a home.

-By having a professional come in and inspect your home prior to sale you will be able to remedy any issues that could stop a sale.
-You may be surprised by what he or she tells you.
+By having a professional come in and inspect your home before the sale takes place you will be able to remedy any issues that could stop a sale.
+You may be surprised by what the inspector tells you.
 There may be issues with certain parts of the home that you were in the dark about.

 List Your Homes Strong Points

 Your school district, neighborhood, nearby stores or restaurants, open spaces, the new carpeting you put in – write down everything you can think of that would make someone want your home.
 You’ll want to know these things by heart when talking to prospective buyers.

 One of the services that some of the better real estate agents will provide is found in their marketing materials.
 A great Realtor will spend money on their marketing, including brochures that say WOW!
-You can really tell when a real estate agent has put the time and effort into their print marketing.
+You can tell when a real estate agent has put the time and effort into their print marketing.

-The real estate agent that is head and shoulders above others will also employ creative real estate marketing displayed along with their brochures that really add value to what a buyer could be thinking about when purchasing a home.
+The real estate agent that is head and shoulders above others will also employ creative real estate marketing displayed along with their brochures that add value to what a buyer could be thinking about when purchasing a home.

 Consider Your Timing

 Also, you will always be at the mercy of the current market.
-If your neighborhood is filled with foreclosure sales you should expect it to affect your sale as well.
+If your neighborhood is filled with foreclosure sales, you should expect it to affect your sale as well.

 Get The Word Out

-When a real estate agent lists a home for sale the whole world knows about it and I am not kidding!
+When a real estate agent lists a home for sale, the whole world knows about it, and I am not kidding!
 The internet has changed real estate sales.
-With over 90 percent of all buyers finding their home online this is a tremendous value added service that a Realtor provides.
+With over 90 percent of all buyers finding their home online, this is a tremendous value-added service that a Realtor provides.

 Show The Home

 One of the most challenging aspects of selling as a for sale by owner is meeting the scheduling demands of a buyer.
-Again this is another value added service that a Realtor provides.
+Again this is another value-added service that a Realtor provides.
 When the calls start coming in, you will need to set aside time to show the home to as many prospects as possible.

 The fact that the home should be clean has already been stated, but it is worth saying again.
 Make the home appealing.
 Set a good atmosphere that keeps people relaxed and happy while they are in the home.
 These good feelings can make a difference.

 Financing and Closing

-One of the requirements of most every real estate agent will be to receive a pre-approval letter from a buyer accompanying their offer.
+One of the requirements of most every real estate agent will be to receive a pre-approval letter from a purchaser accompanying their offer.
 The pre-approval is there to give a seller piece of mind that the buyer will get financing.

 Thoughts on Why For Sale By Owners Fail

 Besides the obvious reasons like the wrong price, lack of marketing and difficulty in showings mentioned above there is also another reason why you see some for sale by owners not ending up being successful.
-It boils down to the fact that the buyer knows you are saving a ton of dough not paying a real estate agent and they want to share in part of your commission savings.
+It boils down to the fact that the buyer knows you are saving a ton of dough not paying a real estate agent, and they want to share in part of your commission savings.

 Quite a few of the potential buyers who will view for sale by owner homes are bargain hunters.
-The buyers perspective goes something like this – since the seller is not paying a real estate commission they should be able to offer less for the home.
+The customers perspective goes something like this – since the seller is not paying a real estate commission, they should be able to offer less for the home.
 Lots of sellers end up getting low ball offers.

-Want to know something really ironic?
-The owners of two of the most prominent real estate for sale by owner sites used real estate agents to sell their own personal homes.
+Want to know something ironic?
+The owners of two of the most prominent real estate for sale by owner sites used real estate agents to sell their personal homes.
 Forsalebyowner.com creator Colby Sambrotto paid a 6 percent commission to sell his Condo in New York and Buyowner.com founder Al Bennati recently listed his Florida home for sale with a real estate agent.